Planet-Scale Power to the People

 That doesn’t seem possible, does it?
 People in the VDI business spend lots of time arguing about protocols, but it’s latency that is the real issue.
 It kills performance for legacy VDI regardless of what protocol you’re using.
 The reality is that in a single- or maybe two-data center world, most users are far away from the data center in which the VDI is running.
 They are connected to their virtual desktop instance using low bandwidth, high latency, and lossy WAN connections.
 And that is why VDI users are so perpetually unhappy, and the IT folks who have to listen to all that complaining get unhappy too.
 Seriously, those days are over.

-With a PC in the Cloud solution based on a globally distributed architecture, IT can locate a virtual desktop in the cloud region closest to the end user – users in Australia can have their desktops running in one of the Australia cloud regions, in India Azure offers three regions from which to choose, in the U.S. there eight, and so on around the world.
+With a Cloud PC solution based on a globally distributed architecture, IT can locate a virtual desktop in the cloud region closest to the end user – users in Australia can have their desktops running in one of the Australia cloud regions, in India Azure offers three regions from which to choose, in the U.S. there eight, and so on around the world.
 This is how you get rid of the latency problem, and it’s how you can move on from protocol discussions.
 The only way you can achieve better-than-PC performance is to choose a solution based on a globally distributed architecture, so you can place those desktops close to users, and then manage them all through a single pane of glass.

 Planet-Scale Data Collection & Visibility